HUhu226/mri_segmentation/README.md

-# unet_seg
+# Tumor Image Segementation Based on U-Net Network
-this project is for my course project in Sem B aiming at semantic segmentation of brain MRI
+This project is for my course project in Sem B, aiming at semantic segmentation of brain MRI.